 In northern Ontario, MNRF district boundaries make sense as Phragmites Management Areas both from a geographic and administrative perspective.
 These districts are large enough to cover the landscape yet small enough to still be manageable.
-Authorizations for some aspects of Phragmites management will align nicely with MNRF district boundaries.
 These boundaries will include towns and cities therefore it will be imperative that PMA programs work closely with those in urban centres.
 Furthermore, due to the remote nature and complexity of natural resources industries and the corridors and roads that serve them, an Industry Working Group may be needed to bring all necessary partners together to find efficiencies and ensure a broad reaching program.
-In between urban areas, management of invasive Phragmites along all the Ministry of Transportation of Ontario (MTO) series roads throughout Northern Ontario should be achievable within a five-year time frame if this is undertaken through a well-managed, and sufficiently funded program.
+In between urban areas, management of invasive Phragmites along all the Ministry of Transportation of Ontario (MTO) series roads throughout northern Ontario should be achievable within a shorter time frame if this is undertaken through a well-managed, and sufficiently funded program.
 Such a program must include plenty of time for early and thorough engagement with affected First Nations, and respect and uphold the rights of Indigenous Peoples.
 Practitioners should co-develop Phragmites management plans with Indigenous communities.